Czechoslovakian Wolfdog: Origin, Characteristics, Uses

 Temperament

 The Czechoslovakian Wolfdog is lively, very active, docile with quick reactions and capable of endurance.
 The breed is fearless, courageous, suspicious, yet it doesn’t attack without cause.
+The breed shows tremendous loyalty towards it’s master.
+It is resistant to weather conditions and is very playful.

 But the breed can be temperamental without proper leadership.
 It learns easily, and we can admire it’s all-around qualities rather than it’s specialization.